dib-lab/2020-paper-sourmash-gather/manuscript.md

 such as Kraken label individual k-mers based on taxonomic lineages in a database, and then use the resulting database of annotated k-mers to assign taxonomy to reads.
-Mapping- and homology-based approaches such as Diamond or @@@ use read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function.
+Mapping- and homology-based approaches such as Diamond read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function (cite).
 These approaches typically focus on assigning *individual* k-mers or reads.
-In contrast, here we analyze the entire collection of reads/k-mers and assigns them _in aggregate_ to the _best_ genome match.
+In contrast, here we analyze the entire collection of k-mers and assigns them _in aggregate_ to the _best_ genome match.

 Our implementation of the min-set-cov algorithm in sourmash also readily supports custom reference databases as well as updating minimum set covers with the addition of new reference genomes.
-When updating set covers, the first stage of calculating overlaps can be done on only the new genomes (Column XYZ of Table ZZZ), while the actual calculation of the minimum set cover must be redone.
+When updating set covers, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of Table @tbl:genbank-cover), while the actual calculation of the minimum set cover must be redone each time.

-Our implementation of min-set-cov on top of _Scaled MinHash_ means that there is a loss of resolution when choosing between very closely related genomes, because distinct hashes will not be chosen for them.
-However, other data structures can be easily used for min-set-cov: any data structure supporting both the _containment_ $C(A, B) =
+Our implementation of min-set-cov on top of _Scaled MinHash_ means that there is a loss of resolution when choosing between very closely related genomes, because the set of hashes chosen may not discriminate between them.
+This is not intrinsic to min-set-cov, however; any data structure supporting both the _containment_ $C(A, B) =
 \frac{\vert A \cap B \vert }{\vert A \vert}$ and _remove elements_ operations can be used to implement the greedy approximation algorithm